Best 40 UX/UI Books Free & Paid Versions

 9. Mental Models in Human-Computer Interactions.
 John M. Carroll and Judith Reitman Olson.

+Among multiple UI UX design books, this one has a different approach to understanding the principles of UX UI design.
 How does our thinking work?
 How do we decide how to make a choice?
 In order to build a good interaction between a device and a person we need to know more about the human’s brain and mental models which are preprogramming the way we think.
 You will meet a lot of creatures from Pandora’s box that are influencing our everyday life.

 10. The Ultimate Guide to Prototyping by UXPin.